I’m pretty much anti-grain (for the most part)

 - White rice is NOT good for people that have insulin resistance.

-- We (Versatile Health) only recommend the consumption rice if your body can handle it.
-This can be found out by assessing your metabolic behavior.
+- I only recommend the consumption rice if your body can handle it.
+This can be found out by assessing your metabolic type.

 That’s it for today.

-We hope you got the rice information you were looking for.
-If you have any questions at all, don’t hesitate to hit us up.
-We’re here for you always, anytime!
+I hope you got the rice information you were looking for.
+If you have any questions at all, don’t hesitate to hit me up.
+I’m here for you always, anytime!
 Peace.

-Also, for those interested in seeing where our “Asian Paradox’ has gone…read this
+Also, for those interested in understanding the “Asian Paradox”…read this

 Amazon #1 Bestselling Author